etaxi341/GameOfLife-Conway/README.md

 Draw on the grid with a 1x1 Brush (Left-click = living cell --- Right-click = dead cell)

 <img align="left" src="https://i.imgur.com/HoTiOyB.png">
-Select cells on the grid to copy them later as pattern
+Select cells on the grid.
+Right-click selection to use as Pattern

 <img align="left" src="https://i.imgur.com/0XLdj5n.png">
 Use one of the pre-defined patterns on the grid

 <img align="left" src="https://i.imgur.com/pKvyMZL.png">
-Add a new Pattern to the Tool Box
+Add a new Pattern to the Tool Box.
+Right-click on Pattern to remove it

 <img align="left" src="https://i.imgur.com/trfih7q.png">
 Change the color of living and dead cells